Calculate#

 • h (int, optional) – The helicity of the transition, +1 for sigma+, 0 for pi, -1 for sigma-.

 • from_states (int, slice, or list, optional) – The indices of the initial states from which transitions are considered.
-If an integer is passed, it is internallyconverted to a list.
+If an integer is passed, it is internally converted to a list.
 By default, all states are considered (slice(None)).
+These indices refer to the last axis of the supplied eigenstates array, so they are relative to any cropped eigenstate array.

 Returns: